samjwu/SlurmCommander/README.md

 Configure the files and variables the playbook will use based on the role, then run the playbook.

+The manage jobs role handles monitoring and cancelling jobs.

+Other roles handle launching different types of jobs.

 ### Example

 To run a simple job: